The Doppler effect

 F= 2v.f0/c

-Where Fd is the Doppler shift in Hz, f0 is the carrier frequency in Hz of the transmitted signal, v is the phase velocity in m/s, and c is the speed of light in m/s and is a constant.
+Where Fd is the Doppler shift in Hz, f0 is the signal frequency in Hz, v is the velocity in m/s of the object, and c is the speed of light in m/s and is a constant.

-The Doppler effect also applies when a transmitted radio signal is reflected from a moving object.
-If the reflecting object is moving towards the receiver, the frequency of the transmitted signal increases by Fd.
+The Doppler effect applies when a transmitted radio signal is reflected from a moving object.
+As illustrated in the audio analogy above, if the reflecting object is moving towards the receiver, the frequency of the transmitted signal increases by Fd.
 If it is moving away, the frequency falls by Fd.
 The figure shows the basic geometry.
 I’ve ignored the effect of the various angles.

 Basic geometry of the Doppler effect. fmod = f0 ± Fd.
 I’ve ignored the effect of the various angles.